Cutleast/Mod-Manager-Migrator/README.md

 - Uses hardlinks by default when source and destination are on the same disk to save on space
   - Can be disabled in *File* > *Settings* > *Use hardlinks [...]*
   - [What are hardlinks?](./Hardlinks.md)
+- Automatic detection of Windows path length limit
+  - Windows paths are limited to 255 characters which can cause issues for mods with long paths
+  - MMM will ask at the start to disable that limit when not already disabled

 ### What gets migrated and what not